-After meeting with HDAPP, a victim's complaint is reviewed to determine if a formal investigation should be conducted; most allegations of sexual violence that are reported to the University are investigated.
-If an investigation is warranted, the Title IX Officer will appoint a University investigator.
-Investigators receive annual training on issues related to sexual assault, domestic violence, dating violence, and stalking; and how to conduct an investigation that protects the safety of victims and promotes accountability.
-Both the Complainant and the Respondent will be notified of the charges and investigation, and each will have the same rights during it, including, but not limited to, the right to:
+If a Formal Investigation is warranted, the Title IX Officer will appoint a University investigator.
+Investigators receive annual training on issues related to sexual assault, domestic violence, dating violence, and stalking; and how to conduct an investigation that protects the safety of complainants and promotes accountability.
+Both the complainant and the respondent will be notified of the charges and investigation, and each will have the same rights during it, including, but not limited to, the right to: